 Florida Bright Futures Scholarship Program and Additional Awards Reporting

 Bright Futures will pay based on current State of Florida policy.
-Currently, 2017-18 Bright Future Academic Scholar students can use their scholarship for tuition and fees for many Study Abroad summer programs.
-Student must be enrolled in at least 6 credits for the summer term to receive Bright Futures.
+Currently, Bright Future Scholar students can use their scholarship for tuition and fees for many Study Abroad summer programs.
+Student must be enrolled in at least 6 credits for the term to receive Bright Futures.

 A student receiving any other scholarships must report it to Student Financial Affairs.
-For assistance with financial aid for Study Abroad, contact Allison Costa in S-107B, Criser Hall by appointment or use http://www.sfa.ufl.edu/help/ to submit your study abroad financial aid question.
+For assistance with financial aid for Study Abroad, use http://www.sfa.ufl.edu/help/ to submit your study abroad financial aid question.

 Grades from courses taken abroad will count in the GPA and may be used to determine future scholarship or other eligibilities.